All Episodes

 Why didn't they hit red states?

-You can put that up, and you'll never be called on it.
+You can put that up and you'll never be called on it.

 No one at the New York Times is going to put that on the front page.

-He compared them to American uh minimum.
+He compared them to American Minutemen.

-Uh uh but but the New York Times will never put that on page one.
+But the New York Times will never put that on page one.

 He's not.